 If characters can be deconstructed into their radical components, new characters will seem less daunting and more welcomed into memory.

-Chinese radical are clues
+Chinese radicals are clues

 For example, 恩 can be remembered by the mneumonic “heart (心) causes (因) grace (恩).”